Kernel-based active subspaces with application to computational fluid dynamics parametric problems using the discontinuous Galerkin method: A CFD parametric application of KAS solved with the DG method

 The domain $\Omega$ of the fluid dynamic simulation is a two-dimensional duct with a sudden area expansion and a NACA~0012 airfoil is placed in the largest section.
 The inflow $\partial\Omega_{I}$ is placed at the beginning of the narrowest part of the duct, and here the fluid velocity is set constant along all the inlet boundary.
 The outlet is placed on the right hand side and it is denoted with $\partial\Omega_{O}$.
 We refer with $\partial\Omega_{W} := \partial\Omega\backslash \{\partial\Omega_{O}\cup\partial\Omega_{I} \}$ to the boundaries of the airfoil and to the walls of the duct, where no slip boundary conditions are applied.
 The horizontal lengths of the sections of the channels are $0.6$~\si{m} and $1.35$~\si{m}, respectively.
 The vertical length of the duct after the area expansion is $0.4$~\si{m}, while the width of the first one depends on two distinct parameters.
 The airfoil has a chord-length equal to $0.1$~\si{m} but its position with respect to the duct and its angle of attack are described by geometric parameters.
 Further details about the geometric parameterization of the geometry are provided in the following section.
 A proper triangulation is designed with the aid of the gmsh~\cite{gmsh} tool and the domain is discretized with $4445$ unstructured elements.

-The evaluation of the Reynolds, the Mach number and the other adimensional magnitudes, commonly used for characterizing the fluid flow field, requires the definition of some reference magnitudes.
-For the problem at hand we consider the equivalent diameter of the channel in correspondence of the inlet as the reference lengthscale, while the reference velocity is the one imposed at the inlet.
+\RC{The evaluation of adimensional magnitudes, commonly used for characterizing the fluid flow field, requires the definition of some reference magnitudes.} For the problem at hand we consider the equivalent diameter of the channel in correspondence of the inlet as the reference lengthscale, while the reference velocity is the one imposed at the inlet.